 To determine continuing financial aid eligibility, the financial aid committee evaluates the student's satisfactory academic progress at the end of each term.
-The receipt of federally-controlled aid requires half-time enrollment (4.5 or more hours on the Reynolda Campus and 5.0 or more hours on the Bowman Gray Campus) in a degree seeking program during the fall and spring semesters.
-On the Bowman Gray Campus, 3.0 or more hours in the summer term constitutes halftime enrollment.
-In addition to the enrollment requirements, a minimum cumulative grade point average of 2.5 on work attempted in the Wake Forest University Graduate School of Arts and Sciences is required.
+The receipt of federally controlled aid requires half-time enrollment (4.5 or more hours) in a degree seeking program during the fall and spring semesters.
+In addition to the enrollment requirements, a minimum cumulative grade point average of 3.0 on work attempted in the Wake Forest University Graduate School of Arts and Sciences is required.
 Certain programs have higher academic requirements, which are communicated directly to the students by the programs.
-More detailed information can be found at: http://grad. financialaid.wfu.edu/policies/.
-The Dean may revoke institutionally-controlled financial aid for violation of University regulations, including its Honor Code, or for violation of federal, state, or local laws.
-The full policy may be found on the Graduate School's website.
+More detailed information can be found at: https://grad.financialaid.wfu.edu/policies/.
+The Dean may revoke institutionally controlled financial aid for violation of University regulations, including its Honor Code, or for violation of federal, state, or local laws.